mevdschee/php-crud-api/README.md

 1
 ```

-Note that non-numeric fields will not be affected.
+Note that multiple fields can be incremented and batch operations are supported (see: update/PUT).

 ## Binary data